Profiling neard

 Profiling with hardware counters

-As mentioned earlier, sampling profiler is probablistic and the data it produces is only really suitable for a broad overview.
+As mentioned earlier, sampling profiler is probabilistic and the data it produces is only really suitable for a broad overview.
 Any attempt to analyze the performance of the code at the microarchitectural level (which you might want to do if investigating how to speed up a small but frequently invoked function) will be severely hampered by the low quality of data.

 For a long time now, CPUs are able to expose information about how it operates on the code at a very fine grained level: how many cycles have passed, how many instructions have been processed, how many branches have been taken, how many predictions were incorrect, how many cycles were spent waiting of a memory accesses and many more.
 These allow a much better look at how the code behaves.